mhixon4479/cs2-modded-server/README.md

 `rsync -rhavz --exclude "._*" --exclude ".DS_Store" --partial --progress --stats ./addons/ /Users/kus/dev/personal/counter-strike/cs2-modded-server/game/csgo/addons/`

-### Enable advertisements
+### Enable Advertisements

-If you want to enable a whitelist on your server load the plugin by putting this `css_plugins load "plugins/disabled/Advertisement/Advertisement.dll"` in one of your `.cfg` files.
+If you want to enable Advertisements on your server load the plugin by putting this `css_plugins load "plugins/disabled/Advertisement/Advertisement.dll"` in one of your `.cfg` files.

 If you want it to load on every mod on your server, you can put it in your `/custom_files/cfg/custom_all.cfg` file.

 The config file is located at `/game/csgo/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` which you would put in `/custom_files/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` so it is not overwritten.

+### Enable CS2-DiscordChatSync

+If you want to enable CS2-DiscordChatSync on your server, please follow the [instructions](https://github.com/imi-tat0r/CS2-DiscordChatSync/?tab=readme-ov-file#installation) at imi-tat0r's repo.

+After, move the plugin out of the `addons/counterstrikesharp/plugins/disabled` folder and into plugins folder.

+Restart your server.

 ### Enable Whitelist so only a list of people can play